ARC - Architecture

 (Offered fall).
 Corequisites: ARH2060, EGN1110C with a minimum grade of "C." First course in the design studio sequence, this introductory course introduces the student without prior experience, to the design of space defined as the analysis, formation and articulation of habitable volumes.
 This course emphasizes the basic concepts of space, its inhabitation, and the process of its design.
 A sequence of analytical and generative exercises will develop the fundamentals of space cognition and will expose the students to the interplay between contextual strategies and simple programmatic requirements.

 (Offered spring).
-Prerequisite: ARC1301C with a minimum grade of "C." Continuation of ARC1301, Design 1.1.
+Prerequisite: ARC1301C with a minimum grade of "C." Continuation of ARC1301, Architecture Design 1.
 Development of spatial language, analytical abilities, communication skills and synthetic design process, with emphasis on all areas of spatial design--landscape, building and interior--are introduced as the material for refining and developing conventions of architectural representation and communication.
 Students learn to engage in strategies, formal conditions and ideas discovered through analysis.
 Students design an intervention in contexts generated through the application and transformation of the order revealed by analysis.

 (Offered spring).
 Combining elements of virtual reality, augmented reality, stereoscopic 3D, and advanced media techniques, the Immersive Media for Design course will teach students to design and create virtual and photo-real media projects that can be viewed on head-mounted displays for an immersive experience of their designs solutions.